 The employment of our vessels and our revenues depend on the international shipment of raw commodities primarily to China, Japan, South Korea and Europe from North and South America, India and Australia.
 Any reduction in or hindrance to the demand for such materials could negatively affect demand for our vessels and, in turn, harm our business, results of operations and financial condition.
 For instance, the government of China has implemented economic policies aimed at reducing the consumption of coal which may, in turn, result in a decrease in shipping demand.
-Similarly, the COVID-19 pandemic resulted in reduced economic activity due to shutdowns, while the recent conflicts between Russia and Ukraine may cause more turbulence in the commodity markets.
+Similarly, the COVID-19 pandemic resulted in reduced economic activity due to shutdowns, while the conflicts between Russia and Ukraine have caused more turbulence in the commodity markets.
+In 2023 and 2024, the Panama Canal drought led to prolonged wait times, capacity constraints and increased pressure on shipping schedules.
+Continued disruption in the Red Sea has caused a decline in dry cargo ship traffic through this route, as shipping companies are forced to either suspend their voyages or reroute them on longer routes, which increases voyage time.

 Our international operations expose us to the risk that increased trade protectionism will harm our business.
 If global economic challenges exist, governments may turn to trade barriers to protect their domestic industries against foreign imports, thereby depressing shipping demand.
 In particular, the leaders of the United States have indicated that the United States may seek to implement more protective trade measures.
-The results of the 2020 presidential election in the United States have created significant uncertainty about the future relationship between the United States, China and other exporting countries, including with respect to trade policies, treaties, government regulations and tariffs.
-For example, in March 2018, former President Trump announced tariffs on imported steel and aluminum into the United States that could have a negative impact on international trade generally and in January 2019, the United States announced sanctions against Venezuela, which may have an effect on its oil output, and in turn, affect global oil supply.
-In February 2022, at the onset of the Russia-Ukraine conflict, economic and trade sanctions were imposed against Russia, which will likely have large economic consequences on a global scale.
+In February 2022, at the onset of the Russia-Ukraine conflict, economic and trade sanctions were imposed against Russia, some of which have had large economic consequences on a global scale.
 Protectionist developments, or the perception that they may occur, may have a material adverse effect on global economic conditions, and may significantly reduce global trade.